Helsinki-NLP/mammoth/docs/source/prepare_data.md

 mv opusTC.mul.64k.spm vocab/.
 mv opusTC.mul.vocab.onmt vocab/.
 ```
+If you would like to create and use a custom sentencepiece tokenizer, take a look at the OPUS tutorial below.

 ### Step 2: Tokenization
-Then, read parallel text data, processes it, and generate output files for training and validation sets.
+Then, read parallel text data, processes it, and generates output files for training and validation sets.
 Here's a high-level summary of the main processing steps.
 For each language in 'langs,'
 - read parallel data files.
 - clean the data by removing empty lines.